 No, stand if the dealer’s face-up card is a 2, 3, 4, 5 or 6.

 Do you always double down on 11?

-A good strategy is to double down if the dealer is showing a lower card than a 10.
+A good strategy is to double down if your card hands total 11, and the dealer is showing a card that is lower than 10.

 Knowing when to hit or stand is key if you want to play blackjack successfully.
 The strategy chart makes it even easier to decide for every hand in this fast-paced table game, and although it doesn’t guarantee you a win, it does help improve your chances of winning.
-Sometimes, the choice is pretty obvious and you just need to follow your instinct.
-So, why not learn how to hit or stand in blackjack at our live casino online?
-You can try this simple strategy on our demo games or play for real money to win big today!
+Sometimes the choice is pretty obvious and you just need to follow your instinct.

 So, why not come to Borgata Online and learn some more by playing some of the live casino online games available at our online casino?
 You can try out some simple blackjack strategy on our demo games or play for real money!
 We also have many other types of online casino games for you to explore when you register at Borgata Online.